abloomston/workwithme.guide-myguide/index.md

 ## Receiving Feedback & Recognition

-* I have taken the test and my love language is **quality-time**.
-This rings true to me.
-Having conversations where the other person is listening and engaged is very important to me.

 * I welcome critical or negative feedback but I ask that it is given in a private 1 on 1.

 * I find it difficult to give critical or negative feedback to others.
 This is the part of me that avoids interpersonal conflict.
 I am working on this.

 ## Work Patterns
 I live and work remotely in Denver, CO where the timezone is UTC-7 (UTC-6 during daylight savings).
-I'll talk here using the timezone of San Francisco, UTC-8 (UTC-7 during daylight savings), as this where most of my colleagues live and work.

 #### What hours do you usually work?

-* I typically get up at around 5am and go to the gym in mornings.
+* I typically get up at around 6:30am.
-* I start working around 7am and stop working between 4:30pm and 5pm.
+* I start working around 8am and stop working between 5:00pm and 5:30pm.
 * I really value work life balance and make it a point to not work on the weekends unless explicitly asked to.

 #### When do you prefer to work alone, versus in groups?